-For the first half of Q1 we have been beta testing the Yavli app with a few existing (and even new) Yavli customers who use Cloudflare.
+For the first half of Q1 we have been beta testing this new installation procudure with a few existing (and even new) Yavli customers who use Cloudflare.
 These publishers are adding significant ‘found revenue’ to their bottom line they never knew they could get.
 It works seamlessly.

 “There’s gotta be more to it than that?” one partner said.
 Nope, it’s really that straightforward.

-If you’re an app developer looking for new opportunities, I seriously recommend reviewing Cloudflare’s Developer Hub.
-Apps is currently a big internal initiative for the company, so you will receive a lot of support if you need it.
+If you’re an app developer looking for new opportunities, I recommend reviewing Cloudflare’s Developer Hub.
+Apps is currently a big internal initiative for the company, so you will receive support if you need it.